IrvingWash/locking-horns/README.md

 # Horns

 ## Description
 Horns is a small library that helps to decrease workload in a multitab browser session.
 Framework agnostic.
-Zero dependency.
-Not tested.
+Zero dependency. ...Not tested.

 Let's say you are making a request to an endpoint every second.
 A user opens four tabs (they really need that much).
 Now it's four requests per second.
 Not cool nor for the server nor for the user.